jayeen28/falcon-boilerplate/README.md

     yarn install
     ```

-4. **Database Setup**: For database management, make sure you have Docker Engine and Docker Compose installed.
+4. **Database Setup**: <br> For database management, you can install postgresql server in your system or you can use the `compose.yml` file in the boilerplate for running a postgresql server with docker.
+Make sure you have Docker Engine and Docker Compose installed.
 Update the username and password inside the `compose.yml` file to match your database credentials.
 Then, start the PostgreSQL database with Docker Compose:

     ```bash
     docker-compose up -d